johsteffens/mocutsvd/doc/true_scalability.md

 The purpose of using the matrix-multiplication example is to illustrate the paradigm and help the reader to generalize across other computational problems.
 It is not intended to offer the best matrix-multiplication algorithm in circulation.

 Finding a true-scalable algorithm can be difficult.
-Deciding whether such an algorithm exists is an np-hard problem.
+Deciding whether such an algorithm exists, is an np-hard problem.
 However, in many specific real-world scenarios these paradigms can help improving the overall computational efficiency.

 ## Conclusion